mmisamore/fregetalk/fregetalk.md

 > - Church and Turing proved that the same computations can be expressed in either system.

-> - Imperative programming languages use Turing's machines as basis; functional programming languages use Church's &lambda;-calculus.
+> - Imperative programming languages (e.g. Fortran, C, Java) use Turing's machines as basis; functional programming languages (e.g. Lisp, SML, Haskell) use Church's &lambda;-calculus.

 # What is Functional Programming?